double16/linux-dev-workstation/VAGRANTUP.md

 ## SSH User
 The `vagrant` user is the primary user on the box.
 SSH will be configured to use the host machine user account.
 The environment variables `USER` and `USERNAME` are checked.
 The profile in `config.yaml` may include a `username` value to specify the user name.

+## Git User
+If the host computer has defined a name and email for git commits, git will be configured in the box the same way.
+The name and email for commits can be specified in `config.yaml` using `user_name` and `user_email` keys.
+See example above.

 ## CA Certificates
 CA certificates can be added to the system wide trust store by placing the files similarly to the above SSH keys.
 The files must be in PEM format and have an extension of `.pem`, `.crt` or `.cer`.